heyfey/vodascheduler/doc/design/voda-scheduler-design.md

 **Execution Time Prediction** is used by many scheduling algorithms to enhance performance.
 Voda scheduler collects runtime metrics of running jobs, estimates their remaining execution time, and makes scheduling decisions accordingly.

-**Separated Sub-scheduler for Each Kind of GPU** is deployed by Voda scheduler.
+**Scheduling in Heterogeneous GPU clusters.** Voda scheduler deploys separated sub-scheduler for each kind of GPU.
 Users are required to specify what kind of GPU should be used for the training job.

 ## Architecture Overview